 Taxes in Egypt are divided into two categories.
-The first concerns direct taxation of individuals and legal entities on their income or profit.
-The second involves indirect taxation of goods, services and events.
+The first concerns the direct taxation of individuals and legal entities on their income or profit.
+The second involves indirect taxation of goods, services, and events.
 Changes to the Egyptian taxation system are ongoing.
 The information below may not be up-to-date very long.

 Individuals, meaning anyone living in Egypt, must pay income tax.
 Salaries paid in Egypt or abroad for services performed in Egypt are taxable.
 Income tax includes the value of all benefits; it is 20% on annual revenue between 0 – 50,000 EGP and 32% for more than 50,000 EGP.
 Employers are agents of the tax authority, deducting taxes from salaries due to employees.

 Generally, companies are subject to a corporate profit tax at a standard rate of 40%.
-Lower rates, however, apply to companies engaged in the following activities: petroleum, export activities, industrial and manufacturing companies.
+Lower rates, however, apply to companies engaged in the following activities: petroleum, export activities, and industrial and manufacturing companies.

 To work in Egypt, you must apply for both a work and a residence permit.
 Your employer is in charge of the request to the “Ministère de l’Intérieur”.
 You may have to wait a few months before being granted a work permit.
-Numerous documents are required by your employer, including a tourist visa, birth certificate and your diplomas.
+Numerous documents are required by your employer, including a tourist visa, birth certificate, and diplomas.

 Living in Egypt